-There is a range of home testing kits on the market, such as the Watersafe Drinking Water Test Kit (Dh159) which tests for bacteria and lead, but Ms Abella recommends bringing in professionals.
+There is a range of home testing kits on the market, such as the Watersafe Drinking Water Test Kit (Dh159), which tests for bacteria and lead, but Ms. Abella recommends bringing in professionals.

 Hitches and Glitches is one company that provides water testing.

-“For Dh300, we send a laboratory technician to take a water sample and we’ll give you our recommendations based on that,” Mr Day says.
+“For Dh300, we send a laboratory technician to take a water sample, and we’ll give you our recommendations based on that,” Mr. Day says.

-“Your water quality also depends on the condition of the pipeline from the mains supply, the maintenance of water tanks, and the pipes where you live” Ms Abella says.
+“Your water quality also depends on the condition of the pipeline from the mains supply, the maintenance of water tanks, and the pipes where you live,” Ms. Abella says.

-Mr Day says that although a water filter will probably filter out chemicals and some dust, it is unlikely they would catch all of the bacteriological contaminants.
+Mr. Day says that although a water filter will probably filter out chemicals and some dust, it is unlikely they would catch all of the bacteriological contaminants.

 He says water tanks should be cleaned at least twice a year.

-After your water has been tested, a filter supplier can recommend the most appropriate product, Ms Abella says.
+After your water has been tested, a filter supplier can recommend the most appropriate product, Ms. Abella says.

-Mr Day recommends buying a known brand that is approved by your municipality.
+Mr. Day recommends buying a known brand that is approved by your municipality.

-Most models filter water in a smaller tap in the kitchen sink, rather than at the mains.
+Most models filter water in a smaller tap in the kitchen sink rather than at the mains.
 But whole-house models that treat the water at the mains are also available.

-Ms Abella says water filters can be taken with you when you move, so the initial cost is worth it.
+Ms. Abella says water filters can be taken with you when you move, so the initial cost is worth it.

 “My basic Dh950 Liquid of Life filter has been with me for six years, and I took it from my old apartment to my current villa,” she says.

-Mr Day highlights the importance of keeping up the filter maintenance.
+Mr. Day highlights the importance of keeping up the filter maintenance.

-“You have to be conscious of the fact that if you put a filter in a supply line and don’t maintain it, it’s basically a dirty sponge,” he says.
+“You have to be conscious of the fact that if you put a filter in a supply line and don’t maintain it, it’s a dirty sponge,” he says.

 There are also pitchers, such as German company Brita’s water filter jugs, which use activated carbon produced by coconut shells and ion-exchanged resin to filter the water (Dh166, plus Dh154 for a year’s supply of six filters).

-Brita claims that their filters remove 99 per cent of chlorine and heavy metals such as lead and copper.
+Brita claims that their filters remove 99 percent of chlorine and heavy metals such as lead and copper.

 Dubai resident John Taylor says using a Brita pitcher suits his lifestyle.

-“There are other brands available but we have not had any problems using this filter.
+“There are other brands available, but we have not had any problems using this filter.
 We use it for all our drinking and cooking water,” he says.

-“The filter system costs about Dh300 and the ceramic candles that can be cleaned or replaced cost Dh30.”
+“The filter system costs about Dh300, and the ceramic candles that can be cleaned or replaced cost Dh30.”

 Zip Water Middle East provides a similar water filtering service.

-Another type of water filter at the top of the range is the Dh15,000 Kangen Water, from the Japanese company Enagic, which filters your water and produces ionised alkaline and acidic water through electrolysis.
+Another type of water filter at the top of the range is the Dh15,000 Kangen Water, from the Japanese company Enagic, which filters your water and produces ionized alkaline and acidic water through electrolysis.

 They are said to hold a wide range of health benefits.
 Bill Gates and Donald Trump use it.